web3index/web3index-org/.github/ISSUE_TEMPLATE/project_submission.md

 ## Revenue Data Source

 Will the project's revenue data get sourced using The Web3 Index subgraph or a publically accessible endpoint?
-For more infomarmation on how to provide revenue data for project submission check out the README.
+For more information on how to provide revenue data for project submission check out the README.